EngineerBetter/introspection/stories.md

 This is easy for engineers to follow, but requires a more granular level of understanding on the part of the PM.

-## Do the acceptance criteria define the user experience?
+## Do the acceptance criteria define the customer experience?

 It is the Product Manager's responsibility to define the interface of the product.
-Acceptance criteria should define what the user experience and interface are.
+Acceptance criteria should define what the customer experience and interface are.

 Imagine a backlog for a CLI tool.
 A new feature is to be added to allow a size of VM to be specified.

 * Good: When I run `cli --vm large` I get a large VM
 * Bad: When I ask for a large VM, I get one

-The PM is the guardian of the user experience, and such an important facet should not be left to the whims of whichever engineer happens to pick up the story.
+The PM is the guardian of the customer experience, and such an important facet should not be left to the whims of whichever engineer happens to pick up the story.

 ## Is this a chore or part of a story?